ajgorhoe/IGLib.workspace.codedoc_resources/README.md

 Copyright (c) Igor Grešovnik
 See [LICENSE.md](./LICENSE.md) ([original is located here](https://github.com/ajgorhoe/IGLib.workspace.codedoc_resources/blob/master/LICENSE.md)) for terms of use.

+Disclaimer:
+The repository owner reserves the right to change the license to one of the permissive open source licenses, such as the Apache-2 or MIT license.

 This repository is part of the *[Investigative Generic Library](https://github.com/ajgorhoe/IGLib.modules.IGLibCore/blob/main/README.md) (**IGLib**)*.

 Please note that license terms do not apply to third party software that is contained in this repository (mainly in binary form) - see above.